On this page

 You cannot usually make a new claim for the ‘old’ benefits UC is replacing, but if you are already on these benefits you can stay on them.

-- income-related employment and support allowance (for people with a disability), or
+- income-related employment and support allowance (ESA) (for people with a disability); you can get this for yourself (or for you and a partner if you live with a partner), or

 - housing benefit

-Other benefits for specific purposes can be paid alongside UC or the ‘old’ benefits – eg, child benefit, contributory employment and support allowance (ESA) for ill or disabled people, carer’s allowance (this will gradually be replaced by carer support payment in 2024/25) for people caring for disabled people, and adult disability payment for disability costs.
+Other benefits for specific purposes can be paid alongside UC or the ‘old’ benefits – eg, child benefit, contributory ESA for ill or disabled people, carer support payment for people caring for disabled people, and adult disability payment for disability costs.

 What benefits can students get?